Skip to content

 • CosmogonyIn ancient Greece, thinkers developed a cosmogony focused on the origin of matter, space, and time.
 This transition from Chaos to Cosmos formed a form of…

 • StarA star is a luminous spheroid of plasma held together by self-gravity.
-The nearest star to Earth is the Sun, which provides daylight and appears as a disk…
+The nearest one to Earth is the Sun.
+Look up on a clear night, and the other points of…